 The access modes for attributes can assume the following values:

 Read/Write (RW): the value of the attribute is set when the resource is Created or Updated based on information from the Originator (i.e. Content parameter).
-Such attributes are allowed for Create/Update/Retrieve/ Delete/Notify operations.
+Such attributes are allowed for Create/Update/Retrieve operations.
+Note that such an attribute can be deleted by Update operation.

 Read Only (RO): the value of the attribute is set or can be updated by the Hosting CSE internally.
 Such an attribute is allowed for Retrieve operation only.